solidusio/.github/CONTRIBUTING.md

 pull request.

-5. If a PR does not apply cleanly to all of its targeted branches - for example, slighty different fixes for mulitple versions -  then multiple PRs are necessary.
+5. If a PR does not apply cleanly to all of its targeted branches - for example, slightly different fixes for multiple versions -  then multiple PRs are necessary.

 At this point you're waiting on us.
 We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business